Blessing Mudavanhu

-Blessing Mudavanhu is a Zimbabwean mathematician, corporate executive, academic, businessman and entrepreneur, who is the founder and president of Dura Capital Limited, a company that he founded in 2006, at the age of 35 years.
+Blessing Mudavanhu (born 26 May 1971) is a Zimbabwean mathematician, corporate executive, academic, businessman and entrepreneur, who is the founder and president of Dura Capital Limited, a company that he founded in 2006, at the age of 35 years.
 Effective 1 June 2018, he serves as the Group CEO of CBZ Holdings, a financial services conglomerate (company) in Zimbabwe.

 From January 2015 until his resignation in August 2016, he served as the Acting Group CEO of BancABC, a financial services conglomerate, with subsidiaries in six African countries.

 Background and education

 He was born in Zimbabwe on 26 May 1971 and attended Zimbabwean schools for his pre-university education.
 He studied at the University of Zimbabwe, graduating with a Bachelor of Science in mathematics.
 He later obtained a Master of Financial Engineering, from the University of California Berkeley.
 In 2002, he was awarded a Doctor of Philosophy in mathematics, from the University of Washington, which he attended on a Fulbright scholarship.